 An applicant must have been lawfully admitted to the United States for permanent residence.
 U.S. military veterans who served during a designated period of hostility, however, are exempt from the permanent residency requirement.
 Lawful permanent residents have been issued an 1-551, Alien Registration Receipt Card (green card).
 Your application must include a copy of your green card.

 You are eligible to file for U.S. citizenship if, immediately preceding the filing of your application, you:

 – Have been lawfully admitted to permanent residence for five years.

-– Have resided continuously as a lawful permanent resident in the U.S. for at least five years before filing, with no absences from the United States for a consecutive period of more than one year.
-(Absences of more than six months but less than one year break the continuity of residence unless you can establish you did not abandon your residence during such period.)
+– Have resided continuously as a lawful permanent resident in the United States for at least five years before filing, with no absences from the United States for a consecutive period of more than one year.
+(Absences of more than six months but less than one year break the continuity of residence unless you can establish that you did not abandon your residence during such period.)

 – Have been physically present in the United States for at least 30 months out of the previous five years.

 – Have resided within a state or district for at least three months.

 If you are the spouse of a U.S. citizen, are a member of the military or received your residency through VAWA (Violence Against Women Act), you may be eligible to apply for naturalization after three years, rather than five.
 You must be living in “marital union” with your U.S. citizen spouse the entire three years, up to and including the application period, although persons protected under VAWA may be exempt from this requirement.
 Proof of the bona fide relationship will be requested at your interview.